Börje Leander

 Oscar Börje Leander (7 March 1918 – 30 October 2003) was a Swedish footballer.
 He played 249 matches as a midfielder for AIK and scored 25 goals, mostly successful penalty kicks.
-He also played 23 times for the Swedish national team, scoring four goals.
-He was part of the Swedish Olympic squad that won the gold medal in 1948 Summer Olympics.
+He also played 23 times for the Sweden national team, scoring four goals.
+He was on the Sweden squad that won the gold medal in the 1948 Summer Olympics.
 When Knut Nordahl was injured in the opening match against Austria, Leander stepped in as a substitute right-back, and stayed until the final, when Nordahl recovered.